Active case

 Why are people filing Facebook addiction lawsuits?

-Facebook mental health lawsuits are brought against the platform’s parent company, Meta Platforms, Inc. Meta is also responsible for Instagram and is also a defendant in Instagram mental health lawsuits.
+Facebook mental health lawsuits are brought against the platform’s parent company, Meta Platforms, Inc. Meta is also responsible for Instagram and is likewise a defendant in Instagram mental health lawsuits.

 Social media addiction lawsuits often include several common components.
-These lawsuits allege that platforms and apps like Instagram, TikTok, Snapchat and YouTube are designed to keep users coming back.
-This can foster addiction.
-Social media mental health lawsuits also include claims over the negative effects of certain social media features, such as:
+These lawsuits allege that platforms and apps like Instagram, TikTok, Snapchat and YouTube are designed to keep users coming back, potentially fostering addiction.
+Social media mental health lawsuits also include claims of social media's purported negative effects, such as:

 • Sleep deprivation